 Alright, that’s the doom and gloom.
 Let’s turn this trash barge around and point it in the positive direction.

 I developed this challenge thinking that I might be able to encourage a small change in a small number of people.
 I was wrong.
 This challenge has triggered a much bigger impact for many more people than expected.

 Through this challenge alone, more than 50 people cleaned up trash across over 20 different cities throughout the US.
-We collectively scooped up approximately 7500 pieces of trash totaling over 1500lbs and drove over 50,000 impressions across social media about our efforts.
+We collectively scooped up 7500+ pieces of trash totaling over 1500lbs and drove over 50,000 impressions across social media about our efforts.

 Again, these quantitative stats alone are not world changing.
 Let’s be clear.
 We have an endless grind ahead of us.

 But the qualitative impact of this challenge is clear.
 We accomplished our goal of raising awareness.
 We provoked lasting behavioral change.
 We influenced countless others that have witnessed us taking action.
 We will continue these efforts well beyond February 28.